richburroughs/dojo201904/dojo.md

 - Analyze data and draw a conclusion
 - Share the results

-^Sharing externally, or at least internally
+^-Sharing externally
+-Not many people are doing it
+-At least 2 reasons: they may not want to publish results that showed they had a problem, and they may view their Chaos Engineering as a competitive advantage
-^At least everyone working on the system and stakeholders
+-You should at least share internally with everyone working on the system and stakeholders

 ---